Empowering your community to manage their own health futures

 - Library services will be encouraged to invite staff from neighbouring council library services, health libraries and key community health organisations to participate.

-A one page fact sheet, outlining the scope of the project, is available here.
+- Read the one page fact sheet, outlining the scope of the project

-Some more statistics and insights into how My Health Records are being used are available here.
+- Some more statistics and insights into how My Health Records are being used.

 Questions about the program

 There is no registration fee and all participants who complete the course will receive a certificate.